Bayer Contraceptive Lawsuits Consolidate, Move Forward

-A petition requesting that the Judicial Panel on Multidistrict Litigation centralize more than 100 lawsuits from women claiming Bayer’s Mirena contraceptive device caused them to develop intracranial hypertension was filed Dec.
-29.
+A petition was filed on Dec.
+29 requesting that the Judicial Panel on Multidistrict Litigation centralize more than 100 lawsuits from women claiming Bayer’s Mirena contraceptive device caused them to develop intracranial hypertension.

 In their petition, the women seek to transfer all “substantially similar” cases pending against Bayer to a federal judge in the Southern District of Mississippi for convenience, judicial economy and consistency in rulings.
 The court in Mississippi was selected based on the fact that it is not currently overtaxed and has an efficient civil docket.